Get started with Docker Desktop for MacEstimated reading time: 16 minutes

 false, Experimental mode is off.)

-If you are participating in the Docker beta program, you can access Docker for Mac 17.12 CE Edge, which includes a standalone Kubernetes server that runs on your Mac, so that you can test deploying your Docker workloads on Kubernetes.
+Docker Desktop includes a standalone Kubernetes server that runs on your Mac, so that you can test deploying your Docker workloads on Kubernetes.

 The Kubernetes client command,